happybeing/d3-fdg-svelte/README.md

 Each Svelte version is implemented as a file/component which can be tested by modifying `src/App.svelte` to select the one you wish to try.
-Or you can view the code and a live using th 'REPL' links below.
+Or you can view the code and a live example using the 'REPL' links below.